Students invited to the Daytime Program study dance with focus and intensity, 9:30am-3:30pm, Monday – Friday.

 Pre-Professional Division Daytime classes are available for students on an audition only basis.
 Intended for middle school and high school students with alternative academic study options, the Daytime Program offers daily intensive training to prepare young dancers for a second-company experience.
 Pre-professional training provides students who are motivated and passionate for dance with a rigorous and comprehensive curriculum.
-Daily ballet and pointe classes are supplemented with a rotation of other disciplines such as modern, improv, jazz, contemporary, flamenco and character.
+Daily ballet and pointe classes are supplemented with a rotation of other disciplines such as modern, jazz, contemporary, flamenco, among others.
 Daytime students also will receive classes in variations, partnering, yoga, Progressing Ballet Technique, Pilates and seminars to enrich their ballet training.

 Along with daily ballet technique, pointe, and men’s classes, students will take part in additional classes that may include: